Work for Racing Welfare

 We currently have the following vacancies:

-Racing Welfare is a national charity supporting all those working and retired from the British horseracing and breeding industry.
-We are seeking an advisory committee member who shares our vision that everyone from the horseracing and breeding industry and community feels supported and has the opportunity to thrive.
-We are looking for someone who has a passion for the work that we do and who is familiar with the challenges of running a national organisation.
+Racing Homes is a national charity providing affordable accommodation for those working and retired from the British horseracing and breeding industry.
+We are seeking an advisory committee member who shares our vision that everyone from the horseracing and breeding industry has access to high quality, affordable, safe housing

 What will you be doing?